ares-to/ares-core/README.md

 ```

 ## Credits
-If you got questions or feedback feel free to contact me.
+If you got questions or feedback feel free to contact us.

 - Discord: Dome#9999
 - Mail: dominik-forschner@web.de